spine-tools/Spine-Toolbox/README.md

 Installing requires you to [clone](https://help.github.com/articles/cloning-a-repository/) or download the latest version of the source code to your computer.

-The development happens on the `dev` branch and all the latest features and bug fixes will be added there first.
-The `master` branch contains the most stable version of the application.
+The development happens on the `master` branch and all the latest features and bug fixes will be added there first.
+The `release-X` branches contain the most stable versions of the application.

 The **recommended** way to install and run Spine Toolbox is by using Anaconda or Miniconda environments.